taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 {% include figure image_path="/assets/images/final-projects/Ducks.png" alt="A slide from the final presentation of the Quack Experiment Group, who studied the behaviour of ducks in the Jardim Gulbenkian." caption="A slide from the final presentation of the Quack Experiment Group, who studied the behaviour of ducks in the Jardim Gulbenkian." %}

 **The Quack Experiment** ventured into the wild of the Gulbenkian Garden in Lisbon to perform three different experiments on ducks.
 The image above presents a few snapshots from their colour experiment.
+To learn more, check out [the Quack Experiment's final presentation](https://docs.google.com/presentation/d/1Smahr1GsvQKtpGal3fXfLwAI0oKCE64ivcRLksEcdJE/edit?usp=sharing).

 Students: Beatriz Quintas, Maria Grilo & Teresa Coimbras.